 Points of Interest

-- States have consistently demonstrated they can more accurately estimate both angler harvest and population abundance through their fishery-independent data (what the population actually looks like in the ocean), as well as fishery-dependent data (what anglers/fishermen are catching), thereby reducing the need for overly conservative buffers.
+- States have consistently demonstrated they can more accurately estimate both angler harvest and population abundance through their fishery-independent data (what the population looks like in the ocean), as well as fishery-dependent data (what anglers/fishermen are catching), thereby reducing the need for overly conservative buffers.

 - Unfortunately, the primary model for marine fisheries management in federal waters (using hard-pound quotas and IFQ’s) was developed around commercial fisheries, which is not an effective or appropriate model for recreational fisheries.